cosmos-loops/cosmos-logging/README.md

         .SetException(new ArgumentNullException(nameof(args)))
         .Submit();

-    //or you can use a optional params style api in your Applicate-Framework logger5.UseFields(
+    //or you can use a optional-parameters-style api in your Application-Framework logger5.UseFields(
         Fields.Level(LogEventLevel.Warning),
         Fields.Message("future log===> Nice {@L}"),